 “I got so into my new business that I regularly skipped lunch.
 I would begin my day by checking my emails at 7am and that was it, before I knew it it was 3pm and I hadn’t even had a cup of tea.
 It’s not a good thing.
 One day, I ended up in hospital with severe stomach pains.
 Six days in hospital taught me a valuable lesson.
 Now I make sure I eat lunch and force myself to have breaks.
 You have to look after your health when running your own business.

-“I’ve done really well, to say I only set the business up five years ago.
+“I’ve done really well.
 I’ve built up a good client list and have a nice, steady flow of work coming in.
-If things carry on this way, in two years the business will be well established.

 “I’d highly recommend working for yourself.
 It takes hard work, but the more you stick at it, the better it gets.
 I’d never go back to being an employee working for someone else’s business.”